Court Security of Precinct 1

 The Court Security Division oversees the duties of the bailiff and the deputy who provides the screening of all visitors who enter the building.
-They insure the safety and security of the Justice of the Peace Courts Precinct 1, Constable’s Office, visitors and employees.
+They ensure the safety and security of the Justice of the Peace Courts Precinct 1, Constable’s Office, visitors, and employees.
 These deputies are also tasked with taking people into custody as ordered by the two Judges and will provide transportation of adult prisoners or juveniles to their proper facilities.

 What to expect when visiting the Justice of the Peace Courts Precinct 1 and Constable’s Office Precinct 1?

 Visitors who enter the building will go through a security screening procedure.
 In order to expedite this process, all visitors will:

 - If you’re experiencing any of the COVID-19 symptoms, please contact the office you are scheduled to visit via-phone to make the appropriate arrangements.
 (Justice of Peace Courts Precinct 1 - 210-335-4500)

 - Enter the building through the main middle (East) entrance, which is facing Pleasanton Rd.

 - Form a single line at the screening station (6 ft apart at all times)

 - Have Facial Mask on at all times while in the facility.